 Different jobs.
 Zernio is an agent that handles your whole social presence (scheduling, DMs, drafting, reports).
 Blotato is a content-remixing pipeline that turns one input into multi-platform posts.
 You can use both.
 If you only pick one, Zernio if you want one tool to run your accounts, Blotato if you want to scale content volume from existing assets.

-Bundle.social for a clean modern API across the core six platforms (TikTok, Instagram, LinkedIn, YouTube, X, Pinterest).
-Ayrshare for maximum breadth (11+ networks).
+bundle.social for a clean modern API plus an official MCP server across 14+ platforms (TikTok, Instagram, LinkedIn, X, Reddit, Bluesky and more).
+Ayrshare for maximum breadth.
 Unipile for DM functionality across LinkedIn, WhatsApp, Instagram, and Telegram.
 They solve different parts of the problem; you may end up using two.

 Both are credible scheduling and analytics tools, but neither is AI-native or API-first in the way this list is about.
 They are also significantly more expensive than the tools here.
 If you need enterprise reporting and SOC 2 compliance, Sprout is the answer; otherwise the tools on this list cover more value at lower cost.